Mister Mind: 52

 Also during the series, unrelated to Mind's activities, a new incarnation of the Monster Society was formed, consisting of the Four Horsemen of Apokolips, creatures engineered by Intergang's Science Squad (including Sivana).
-Of particular note is Sobek, a humanoid crocodile not unlike the beings who were members of the Pre-Crisis Monster Society.
+Of particular note is Sobek, a humanoid crocodile not unlike the beings who were members of the pre-Crisis Monster Society.
 This Monster Society attacked the Black Marvel Family for not joining the Freedom of Power treaty, and killed Isis and Osiris, only to be destroyed by Black Adam, save for Death, who flees.
-In his hunt for Death, Black Adam destroys the nation of Bialya, before defeating the final Horseman, torturing it for information, and killing it.
+In his hunt for Death, Adam devastates the nation of Bialya, before defeating the final Horseman, torturing it for information, and killing it.

 Shazam!
 The Monster Society of Evil (2007)

 A new Captain Marvel prestige format four-issue limited series from DC Comics, Shazam!
-The Monster Society of Evil, written and illustrated by Jeff Smith (creator of Bone) began publication on February 7, 2007.
+The Monster Society of Evil, written and illustrated by Jeff Smith began publication on February 7, 2007.
 Smith's Shazam! miniseries, in the works since 2003, is a more traditional take on the character, returning Captain Marvel to his roots with a story set outside of the DC Universe.
 In this version, Mister Mind resembles a small snake, with a more threatening face sans glasses, while wearing a modern style communicator headset.
 Many different monsters are shown in the Society, with the Crocodile-Men being replaced with the Alligator-Men.